Eclipse Ambassadors Prepare Communities Off the Paths

 Do you love eclipses and want to share the wow of space science with your community?
 Apply to become a NASA Partner Eclipse Ambassador!

-In 2023 and 2024, two eclipses will be happening across the United States.
-In an exciting new partnership, Undergraduate Students and Amateur Astronomers will engage their local communities, providing solar viewing glasses as well as context for underserved communities off the central paths.
+On April 8th, 2024 a total solar eclipse will be crossing the United States.
+In an exciting new partnership, Undergraduate Students and Eclipse Enthusiasts will engage their local communities, providing solar viewing glasses as well as context for underserved communities off the central paths.

 Eclipse Ambassadors will:

-- Take a 3-week online course together (total about 12 hours coursework)
+- Take a self-paced online course together (total about 8 hours coursework)

 - Engage your community with eclipse resources - partnerships each reach 200+ people, with at least half of those from underserved communities